Indigenous Youth Internship Program

 - The program mirrors the school year and runs annually from September to the following August.
 It provides professional experience, leadership development, cultural support, and a professional, cultural and social network through the intern cohort

-- Interns are placed with a government ministry for 9 months, then with an Indigenous organization for 3 months, doing important work, such as engaging communities, developing policies and programs, managing projects, promoting healthy lifestyles, participating in adjudications and negotiations, and conducting research
+- Interns are placed with a government ministry for 9 months, then with an Indigenous organization for 3 months.
+They will do important work such as engaging communities, developing policies and programs, managing projects, promoting healthy lifestyles, participating in adjudications and negotiations and conducting research